-Planning for Retirement is published by the Employee Benefits Division of the New York State Department of Civil Service.
+Planning for Retirement for Employees of Participating Employers is published by the Employee Benefits Division of the New York State Department of Civil Service.
 The Employee Benefits Division administers the New York State Health Insurance Program (NYSHIP).
 NYSHIP provides your health insurance benefits through The Empire Plan or a NYSHIP-approved Health Maintenance Organization.